 - Find local writing groups.
 Join societies for your genre (like SCBWI or RWA), or take a local writing workshop to connect with fellow authors and form your own group.

-Ideally you’ll find someone well-read in your genre.
+Ideally, you’ll find someone well-read in your genre.
 Critique partners don’t necessarily need to be writers themselves — not all writers are good at or comfortable with providing critical feedback to other authors.
 The best way to vet new critique partners is to share the first few chapters of your book and see what kind of feedback they offer before providing them with the full manuscript.

 Step #3: Do line edits